Senate Democrats fret over debt ceiling deal, but signal grudging support

 Sen. Tim Kaine (D-Va.), who helped kill off the pipeline’s progress late last year, told reporters that he is seeking an amendment vote when the bill comes over to the upper chamber later this week.
 He did not say what voting threshold he is seeking it at.

-Sen. Jeff Merkley (D-Ore.) added that he has “enormous concerns” related to the pipeline, but also declined to say how he will vote on the final bill
+Sen. Jeff Merkley (D-Ore.) added that he has “enormous concerns” related to the pipeline but declined to say how he will vote on the final bill

 “I think that he should never have been put in this position.
 We should have raised the debt ceiling last November when Democrats were still in charge,” Warren said.